 This message will form the core of the communication from the Re-Value partnership, providing a background for expanding messages or talks to capture the full complexity of a partnership of such scale.
-This message, and the underlying communication, are being expanded in this report under each unique target audience in the following section and will be further segmented in the Local Communication Plans to be published in July, ensuring the messaging is the most appropriate one for each need.
+This message, and the underlying communication, are being expanded in this report under each unique target audience in the following section and have been further segmented in the Local Communication Plans published in June 2024, ensuring the messaging is the most appropriate one for each need.